How to get your license: Motor vehicle wholesaler

 - Business License Application

-- Vehicle, Vessel, Vehicle Manufacturer, Registered Tow Truck Operator, or Wrecker Bond
+- Vehicle, Vessel, Vehicle Manufacturer, Registered Tow Truck Operator, Wrecker, or Scrap Metal Business Bond

 - Vehicle Dealer Manufacturer Addendum